wecarsoniv/augmented-pca/docs/source/contents/examples.rst

     Y_test_scaled = scaler_Y.transform(X=Y_test)

-Now, aAPCA is used to find components that, in addition to maximizing the explained variance of the image data, find components that are invariant to shadow/variable lighting condition.
+Now, AAPCA is used to find components that, in addition to maximizing the explained variance of the image data, find components that are invariant to shadow/variable lighting condition.
 Ideally, this will help remove this confound and ultimately improve classification performance with respects to classifying identity.

-Like scikit-learn's PCA implementation, sAPCA models are fit using the :python:`fit()` and :python:`fit_transform()` methods, with :python:`fit_transform()` returning a matrix of components or factors.
+Like scikit-learn's PCA implementation, AAPCA models are fit using the :python:`fit()` and :python:`fit_transform()` methods, with :python:`fit_transform()` returning a matrix of components or factors.
 The :python:`fit()` and :python:`fit_transform()` methods of AugmentedPCA models require both a primary data matrix :python:`X` and an augmenting data matrix :python:`Y` as parameters.
-For aAPCA models, the augmenting data is the concomitant data matrix :python:`Y`.
+For AAPCA models, the augmenting data is the concomitant data matrix :python:`Y`.
 In this case, this matrix corresponds to the matrix of scaled azimuth lighting angles.

 AugmentedPCA models have a tuning parameter :python:`mu`, which represents the relative strength of the augmenting objective.
 At lower values of :python:`mu`, AugmentedPCA models will prioritize maximizing explained variance in learned components, and this will produce components similar to that produced by regular PCA.
 At higher values of :python:`mu`, the augmenting objective is prioritized.
-Here, since aAPCA is being used, at higher :python:`mu` values the components will have greater invariance to the shadow confound.
+Here, since AAPCA is being used, at higher :python:`mu` values the components will have greater invariance to the shadow confound.

-Since aAPCA has a tuning hyperparameter, we can do a search over the supervision strength space.
+Since AAPCA has a tuning hyperparameter, we can do a search over the supervision strength space.
 The magnitude of this value will depend on the dataset, the scale of the features, and the dimensionality of the features.
 Here, a supervision strength in the thousands is reasonable.
 For a smaller number of features, these values may be much too large.